williamsjj/txriakidx/README.md

 2. Split the decoded key name on `/` to get the data key name and the indexed value.
 3. URL decode the indexed value.

+## Unicode/Internationalization Notes ##

+txRiakIdx fully supports indexing Unicode field values (buckets, prefixes and field name must be ASCII though).
+Just make sure the field values are UTF-8 (no other non-ASCII encodings are supported).
+All ASCII field values are first converted to UTF-8 before being URL encoded and indexed.